microsoft/semantic-kernel/docs/decisions/00NN-text-search.md

 - Define `ITextSearch<T>` abstraction with single `Search` method and implementations check type
 - Define `ITextSearch<T>` abstraction with single `Search` method and implementations implement what they support
 - Define `ITextSearch<T>` abstraction with multiple search methods
+- Define `ITextSearch` abstraction with multiple search methods and additional methods on implementations
+- Define `ITextSearch` and `ITextSearch<T>` abstractions

 ## Decision Outcome